phylo42/RAPPAS/README.md

 Currently, the following programs are fully supported by RAPPAS for generating ancestral sequence posterior probabilities:
 - PhyML : Fastest & strongly recommended but may require lots of RAM.
 - PAML  : Slower,  but requires less memory.

+__Note on -Xm[x]G option__:
+The process of database build can be memory intensive for values of k>=10.
+To make RAPPAS run smoothly, allocate more memory (more heap) to the java process using the option -Xm[x]G where [x] is replaced by an integer value.
+For instance, -Xm8G will extend the java heap to a maximum of 8Gb of memory, -Xmx16G will extend it to a maximum of 16Gb ...

 You can use the latest versions provided on the authors' websites.
 PhyML requires at least version 3.3 (see [PhyML GIT](https://github.com/stephaneguindon/phyml) ), but we recommand the _HACKED VERSIONS_ available in this git repository in the /depbin directory.
 These are based on slightly modified sources of PhyML and PAML: no change in ML computations, but useless outputs are skipped, making the ancestral reconstruction process faster (in particular for PAML).